-- Participate in student teaching field-based experiences and internships in various childcare settings, including Head Start Programs, Universal Pre-K, and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery, and Pre-School programs. - Design a final semester of study to include an internship, or capstone project, or enrollment in program electives or a combination of all, based on students' individ-ual future career or academic goals. - Take part in professional development opportunities offered through courses, conferences, seminars, and workshops
+- · Participate in student teaching field-based experiences and internships in various childcare settings, including Head Start Programs, Universal Pre-K, and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery, and Pre-School programs, Children's Museums, Libraries, and additional Early Childhood Businesses and Organizations - Design a final semester of study to include an internship, or capstone project, or enrollment in program electives or a combination of all, based on students' individual future career or academic goals. - Take part in professional development opportunities offered through courses, conferences, trainings, seminars, and workshops

-- Child Care Center Owner

-- Child Care Center Director

-- Self Employed Family Child Care Center Provider

-- Early Childhood Resources and Referral Agencies

-- Early Childhood Trainer or Consultant
+- Child Care Center Owner or Director - Child Care Center Director - Self Employed Family Child Care Center Provider - Early Childhood Resources and Referral Agencies - Early Childhood Trainer or Consultant - Early Childhood-Based Businesses and Organizations

-- Head Start Program Administration

-- Children's Museum Educator/Trainer
+- Head Start Program Administration - Children's Museum Educator/Trainer

-According to the U.S. Department of Labor, employment of preschool and childcare center directors is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+- According to the U.S. Department of Labor, employment of preschool and childcare center directors is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
 Overall job opportunities for preschool and childcare center directors are favorable.
 The median annual wage for preschool and childcare center directors was \$46,890 In May 2017.
-Employment statistics are from the Bureau of Labor Statistics 2014-2024

-- Certification requirements are increasing for Early Care and Education providers.
+Employment statistics are from the Bureau of Labor Statistics 2014-2024 - Certification requirements are increasing for Early Care and Education providers.
 Bachelor Degrees are necessary to work in lead administrator positions in childcare facilities and Head Start programs. - Changes in society and the workforce demand an increase in the availability of high-quality early childcare and education options for families and children from infancy to prekindergarten.

-- Students must meet entrance requirements and be eligible for enrollment in: Composition & the Spoken Word (ENGL 101) - Transfer students must have a minimum 2.0 GPA for admittance to the ECHD major - Transfer students must meet re-registration requirements to be considered for admission - Students who do not meet ECHD admission requirements may enroll in preparatory courses.
+- Students must meet entrance requirements and be eligible for enrollment in: Composition & the Spoken Word (ENGL - Transfer students must have a minimum 2.0 GPA for admittance to the ECHD major - Transfer students must meet re-registration requirements to be considered for admission - Students who do not meet ECHD admission requirements may enroll in preparatory courses.
 Students must pass all preparatory courses and have a minimum 2.0 GPA for admittance to the ECHD program. - Graduates of BOCES Early Childhood Occupations programs may be eligible for 3-6 college credits toward the Early Childhood Program at SUNY Canton.
 Refer to the College catalog for a list of BOCES Programs for which we have articulation agreements.

-- Students are required to complete mandated trainings offered through NYS Office for Children: Identification of Child Abuse & Neglect and Foundations in Health, Safety & Nutrition [offered within our courses] - Early Childhood students must complete a Health Clearance through the SUNY Canton Davis Health Center; have evidence of a recent physical exam, and updated immunizations. - For off campus teaching experiences (ECHD 201 and the ECHD Internship) students will need to arrange for coordination of and/or transportation to their assigned placement sites.
+- Students are required to complete mandated trainings offered through NYS Office for Children: Identification of Child Abuse & Neglect and Foundations in Health, Safety & Nutrition [offered within our courses] - Early Childhood students must complete a Health Clearance through the SUNY Canton Davis Health Center; have evidence of a recent physical exam, and updated immunizations. - For off campus teaching experiences (ECHD 201 and the Internship) residential students will need to arrange for coordination of and/or transportation to their assigned placement sites.